awsdocs/aws-kinesis-video-webrtc-documentation/doc_source/kvswebrtc-sdk-c.md

    mkdir -p amazon-kinesis-video-streams-webrtc-sdk-c/build; cd amazon-kinesis-video-streams-webrtc-sdk-c/build; cmake ..
    ```

-1. Navigate to the `build` directory you just created with the step above, and run `make` to build the WebRTC C SDK and its provided samples\.
+1. Now that you're in the `build` directory you just created with the step above, run `make` to build the WebRTC C SDK and its provided samples\.
+**Note**
+ The `kvsWebrtcClientMasterGstSample` will NOT be built if the system doesn't have `gstreamer` installed\.
+To make sure it is built \(on macOS\) you must run: `brew install gstreamer gst-plugins-base gst-plugins-good`

 ## Run the Samples for the WebRTC SDK in C<a name="gs-run-c-sample"></a>